IanMcCormick123/1040-final-project/README.md

  - Mafia 2
  - Mafia 3
  - Call Of Duty Black Ops Cold War
  I like to play a mix of Story based games as well as multiplayer games.
 I really love the story and protagonists in the above games.
 Red dead Redemption 1 and 2 as well as Grand Theft Auto IV are made by Rockstar games.
 I will leave a link to their website here.
 [Rockstar Games](https://www.rockstargames.com)

+ My favorite game by Rockstar is Red Dead Redemption 2.
+I won't spoil anything, but its about a gang of outlaws in America during 1899.
+It serves as a prequel to the first Red Dead Redemption.
+It is an amazing story with great gameplay with hours of side quests and challenges as well as online mode.